Getting the Most Out of TrackNotion’s Analytics

 What you’ll see:

-- Recording: A securely stored recording of the call.
+• Recording: A securely stored audio recording of the call.

-- Keywords: Useful terms that have been identified during the call.
+• Keywords: Any monitored keywords that were identified during the call.

-- Call Transcript: A typed record of the entire phone call.
+• Call Transcript: A complete text record of the phone call.

 Why this helps: